CatalystCode/spk/docs/getting-started.md

 #### High Level Definition Repository

-This repository holds all the bedrock "High Level Defenition" (HLD) yaml files and associated configurations.
+This repository holds all the bedrock "High Level Definition" (HLD) yaml files and associated configurations.
 These HLDs and configs are consumed via [fabrikate](https://github.com/microsoft/fabrikate) to produce kubernetes manifests.
-This is typically done via an Azure DevOps pipeline, and the manifests output by fabrikate are placed into the Materialied Manifests repository.
+This is typically done via an Azure DevOps pipeline, and the manifests output by fabrikate are placed into the Materialized Manifests repository.

 ##### Initializing the High Level Definition Repository